-As Freeden puts it, 'Liberal social reform was the meeting ground, if not the fusion of a science and an ethics ... this extended that scope of the study of society as well as assimilating liberal thought in the most important scientific trends of the time ... liberals now appreciated that man as a social being was the basic concept of political thought', positions in both the 1992 and 1997 general election campaigns.
+As Freeden puts it, 'Liberal social reform was the meeting ground, if not the fusion of a science and an ethics ... this extended that scope of the study of society as well as assimilating liberal thought in the most important scientific trends of the time ... liberals now appreciated that man as a social being was the basic concept of political thought'.

 Alison Holmes is a post-doctoral fellow at the Rothermere American Institute at Oxford University.
-She worked for the Liberal Democrats from 1987-97 including three years in Paddy Ashdown's office and senior
+She worked for the Liberal Democrats from 1987-97 including three years in Paddy Ashdown's office and senior They knew that they needed a political narrative that would not abandon their heritage but would enable them to carry the best of their philosophy into the future.